ssanj/babyloncandle-docker/data/posts/2024-07-17-how-to-call-trait-functions-in-rust.md

 }
 ```

-How do we go about invoking the functions on the `Lower` trait on an implementation?
+How do we go about invoking the functions on the `Lower` trait?

-## The various ways

-Here are the standard ways of invoking a trait methods:

-1. Using an instance of the implementing type of the trait
-1. Using the type that implements the trait
-1. Using the trait
-1. Using the fully qualified implementation path to the function

-### Using an instance of the implementing type of the trait
+#### Using an instance of the implementing type of the trait (for methods)

-> This only works if the trait method takes in a `self` parameter.
+> This only works for trait methods; functions that take in a `self` parameter.

 The format of calling a function on a implementation instance is: